aziis98/opencv-maze-solver/ALGORITHM.md

 1. **Load**.

-    First we load the image
+    First we load the image.
+At this stage we convert the image to gray scale and run _AprilTag detection_ to find all the markers.

     <img src="debug-steps/001_Image_w500.png" alt="step 1 - image" width="500">